ryrob30/mobile-services.en/help/ios/target-main/c-target-methods.md

 ---
 description: Here is the list of Adobe Target methods that are provided by the iOS library.
 seo-description: Here is the list of Adobe Target methods that are provided by the iOS library.
-seo-title: Target Methods
+seo-title: iOS Target Methods for Adobe Mobile Services
 solution: Marketing Cloud,Analytics
-title: Target Methods
+title: Target Methods for iOS
 topic: Developer and implementation
 uuid: 692bcda1-02ba-4902-bd65-15888adf1952
 index: y